 15. Work with Reiki masters and other healers

-The more work you put into healing yourself, the easier it will be to open your third eye—so put in the work where you can.
-“Working with healers, receiving Reiki and energy work, and doing spiritual development are all excellent ideas when you’re opening your third eye,” Poon says.
+The more work you put into healing yourself, the easier it will be to open your third eye—so put in the time whenever and wherever you can.
+If you want some extra help, working with an expert can be greatly beneficial.
+“Working with healers, receiving Reiki and energy work, and doing spiritual development are all excellent ideas when you’re opening your third eye,” says Poon.

 Loading More Posts...